How to register your dog in queensland

 Once your registration has been processed, usually within 10 business days, the council with send out your registration tags, which you are required to have your dog wear at all times.
 In most localities in Queensland, dog registration should be renewed every year, unless there is a provision for multi-year registration.

 Special permits and reciprocal dog registration

-Generally, you’re only allowed to register a maximum of 2 dogs per suburban household.
+Generally, you are only allowed to register a maximum of 2 dogs per suburban household.
 Any more and you will be required to have a special “additional dog” permit.
 A special permit will also be required for some dog breeds that have been deemed “menacing” or “dangerous”, or is a “restricted” breed.
-Dog breeders, as well as those keeping dogs for racing are also required to have a special permit.
+Dog breeders, as well as those keeping dogs for racing, are also required to have a special permit.

 If you’re relocating from one local authority to another, your current registration from your previous local council could be eligible for reciprocal registration; so be sure to check.
-If the registration qualifies for reciprocation, all you’ll need to do is have your previous registration validated in the new locality instead of registering your dog afresh.
+If the registration qualifies for reciprocation, all you will need to do is have your previous registration validated in the new locality instead of registering your dog afresh.

 The cost of registering your dog will, generally, range anywhere from $30 to $150 in most Queensland localities.
 Concessions and/or exemptions are, however, available for: